yaya2devops/2sentinel/README.md

 #  Microsoft Sentinel Technical Procedure
+This technical documentation will walk you through the entire process, from setting up Sentinel to operating it and using its core features.
 ## Description
-This technical documentation will guide you through the  phase, which follows the installation of Sentinel and the workspace.

-We'll go over some of the preliminary steps for configuring the product.
+We'll go over the preliminary steps for configuring the product.

+- Initialize the product on your entreprise Microsoft Azure tenant.
 - Ingestion of the required **connectors**.
 - Perform **analytics queries** to get alerted when threats appear.
+- Operate and create **workbooks** for insightful reports.

 # Connectors
 The first step is to import the necessary connectors before running any queries on Sentinel.